by Sophie McEwan | Aug 11, 2021 | Blog, Crag Blog

 Increasing Tourism Threatens National Parks’ Stability by Noah Tobias | July 26, 2021 Thousands of organisms walk along the trails of national parks, including more than 400 endangered species.
 But as tourism grows, the bulk of visitors flooding in threatens to...

-by CRAG Law Center | Jul 16, 2021 | Blog, Crag Blog
+by Crag Law Center | Jul 16, 2021 | Blog, Crag Blog

 Protections for Tongass National Forest Spark Hope by Crag Law Center | July 16, 2021 Tongass National Forest in Alaska scored a major win, thanks to the Biden administration.
 On July 14, the Agriculture Department announced the administration would “repeal or...